 For the Québec government, the fight against climate change is just as much a priority as it is a fundamental issue.
+Climate action involves collective projects, innovation and daily gestures throughout the territory.

 For Québec, setting a price on carbon is an essential measure for reducing GHG emissions.
 In 2013, Québec established its carbon market, which has been linked to California’s since January 2014.
 The resulting market is now the largest carbon market in North America.
 The carbon market’s primary objective is to encourage businesses and citizens to innovate and change their behaviour in order to reduce GHG emissions.
 The market also generates significant revenue, which is deposited into the Electrification and Climate Change Fund (French).
 This revenue is fully reinvested in measures that enable Québec to reduce its GHG emissions, better adapt to the impacts of climate change and accelerate its shift to a strong low-carbon economy.
 As part of the implementation of the 2030 PGE, financing sources other than those generated by the carbon market are also being mobilized.